sdonapar/graph_modeling_course/README.md

 ### Prerequisites
 * You will need some familiarity with Neo4j, and the Cypher language in particular.
 The material from the Intro to Neo4j course is sufficient knowledge to understand this course

+### Setup
+* install Neo4j - Go to http://neo4j.com/download/other­releases/ and download the Neo4j 2.1.6 Community edition.
+Do NOT download the 2.2 M02 Milestone release please.

+exercises folder contains the exercises practiced in the class notes folder contains the notes taken during the training session